BerkeleyAutomation/gqcnn/docs/source/tutorials/tutorial.rst

 Visualizing Training with Tensorboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The DeepOptimizer is designed with support for Tensorboard to allow for visualization of various training
-parameters such as learning rate, validation error, and minibatch error.
+parameters such as learning rate, validation error, minibatch loss, and minibatch error.
 These tensorboard summaries are
 saved in a folder labeled `tensorboard_summaries` in the specified model directory.
 To visualize these parameters
 in a browser navigate to the model directory and run::